 BTI Consulting named Ms. Lewis to its 2014 BTI Client Service All-Stars list, and, in 2015, to its list of Client Service All-Star MVPs.
 The list features an “elite group of standout attorneys” identified by corporate counsel as those who provide “the absolute best client service,” demonstrating attributes such as “putting the clients’ needs first, understanding the clients’ legal and business objectives – and how legal advice impacts them, responsiveness, anticipating the needs of clients – and proactively solving or preventing issues, achieving the clients’ targeted goals.”
-She has been recognized for her antitrust work by Chambers USA: America’s Leading Business Lawyers in 2010-2020 and named to “The Defenders,” list of the best defense lawyers in North Texas by the Dallas Business Journal in 2009 as a result of the unanimous defense verdict she obtained when representing writer, producer, director, and actor Tyler Perry during trial of a copyright infringement claim in the United States District Court for the Eastern District of Texas.
-She was also named as one of The Best Lawyers in America® for Commercial Litigation and Litigation – Antitrust (2013-2019).
+She has been recognized for her antitrust work by Chambers USA: America’s Leading Business Lawyers in 2010-2020.
+She was included on “The Defenders,” list of the best defense lawyers in North Texas by the Dallas Business Journal in 2009, as a result of the unanimous defense verdict she obtained when representing writer, producer, director, and actor Tyler Perry during trial of a copyright infringement claim in the United States District Court for the Eastern District of Texas.
+She was also named as one of The Best Lawyers in America® for Commercial Litigation and Litigation – Antitrust (2013-2020).
 Texas Lawyer named Ms. Lewis one of the Extraordinary Minorities in Texas law in 2015, and Dallas Business Journal named her one of the leading Women in Business in North Texas in 2011.

 Ms. Lewis received her law degree from Harvard Law School in 1986.
 She holds a S.B. in Chemical Engineering from Massachusetts Institute of Technology, where she graduated in 1983.